|Now||2018||Previous||Articles||Road Essays||Road Reviews||Author||Title||Source||Age||Genre||Series||Format||Inclusivity||LGBTA||Portfolio|

 The Willoughbys: 06/19/09

 Lois Lowry's written more than thirty books and of them I've read three.
 I'm a new comer to Lowry's books only having "discovered" her in the last couple of years.
-I also subscribe to her blog and recommend that you do.
+I also subscribe to her and recommend that you do.
 The Willoughbys has the added benefit of being illustrated by the author.

 There are two basic types of family stories in children's fiction: the adventures that orphans have and the families separated by tragic circumstances trying to reunite.